Kr3m/missionpackplus/README.md

 missionpackplus is a Quake III Team Arena mod based on [foundation](https://github.com/RemyTek/foundation) a mod to build mods on.

+Special thanks to Ensiform for his amazing help as usual. =D

 # Instructions

 Download the release file to your Quake3/missionpack folder.
 Enjoy!